 Anna Penzkofer

 PhD Candidate.
 University of Stuttgart.
-Perceptual User Interfaces.
+Collaborative Artificial Intelligence (CAI).

 Hi, my name is Anna.
-I’m a PhD student at University of Stuttgart at the Institute for visualization and interactive systems (VIS), affiliated with the perceptual user interfaces group.
+I’m a PhD student at University of Stuttgart at the Institute for visualization and interactive systems (VIS), affiliated with the collaborative artificial intelligence group.
 I’ve been doing research since my bachelor’s degree at Stuttgart in 2018, where I published my first paper at ICMI’21.

 My personal research goal is understanding and developing a biologically plausible model of human visual processing, from bottom-up vision to spatial and abstract reasoning on natural images.
 I am particularly interested in integrating cognitive models with machine learning methods.